 Note: You are about to purchase a product that may be difficult to understand.
 We recommend that you read the indicated fund documents before making an investment decision.
 In addition to the locations listed above, you can obtain these documents free of charge at the offices of the referring Sparkassen bank and the offices of Erste Bank der oesterreichischen Sparkassen AG.
-You can also access these documents electronically at www.ersteam.com.
+You can also access these documents electronically at ways erste-am com